Keyboard shortcuts

 your_entry_point() # e.g. main() or run() or whatever

 And that's all!
 The trace file will be saved to "trace-file-name.pb" when you run the code.
-Here is an example of adding up two tensors, which is already introduced in this tutorial, but with tracing enabled.
-Save the following code with add_trace.py:
+Here is a patch to enable perfetto tracing for add.py, which is already introduced in this tutorial.

 import torch